benlawz/eduwiki/content/template.md

 # Template Note

-Welcome to your Mindjoy Wiki!
+Welcome to your Learning Lab!
 This template demonstrates various features you can use in your notes.

 ---